Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Crested Schnauzer come from?
+- What’s the Price of Crested Schnauzer Puppies?

-- What does the Crested Schnauzer look like
+- 3 Little-Known Facts About the Crested Schnauzer

 - Temperament & Intelligence of the Crested Schnauzer